HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_create_from_dict.md

 # Pandas Create From Dict
 Creates a pandas DataFrame from a Python dictionary.

+Use `Py String To Dict` node to generate a dict from a string.

 ## Input
 | Name | Data type |
 |---|---|